 |Reserve well in advance to take your car on the ferry.
 It's better & cheaper to leave your car on the mainland and use island public transportation on Martha's Vineyard.|

 Ticket agents sell tickets in advance at major stops, making change if you don't have the correct fare.
-You can also pay in cash right on the bus, but no change is given only in the form of stored value cards good for future fares.
-If you don't have the exact amount of the fare (in coins, bills or both), you will pay more than necessary for your ride.
+You can also pay in cash right on the bus (no credit cards), but change is given only in the form of stored value cards good for future fares.
+If you don't have the exact amount of the fare (in coins, bills or both), you will may pay more than necessary for your ride.
 More...

 Rental shops abound, and you can't walk for two minutes from the ferry without coming across several.
 Prices are competitive.

 I think Martha's Vineyard and bicycles were made for each other, and islanders have even helped this relationship along.
 There's a fine bike path between Oak Bluffs and Edgartown, right along the beaches, and bike paths along the major roads linking the three large towns.